ursjoss/scipamato/README.md

 ## Preconditions

 Currently the project is depending on a snapshot version (0.10.12-SNAPSHOT) of [wicket-bootstrap](https://github.com/l0rdn1kk0n/wicket-bootstrap).
-So checkout that project first and build it using
+So checkout that project first, switch to branch `wicket-7.x` and build it using

 `mvn clean install`